chriswang27/MyStudyNotes/NLP&LLM/NLP&LLM Knowledge Base.md

 - Which experts to route?
 - How much weight to assign to each expert's output?

 Routing matrix: trainable, [dim, num_experts].
-Input matrix * routing matrix = **expert selector matrix** [dim, num_experts]
+Input matrix * routing matrix = **expert selector matrix** [num_token, num_experts]

 - Select top_k experts for each token

-- Replace non-selected values with negative infinity, apply softmax to the values, and get weight for each select expert.
+- Replace non-selected values with negative infinity, apply softmax to the values, and get weight for each select expert. - Non sale

 #### Load Imbalance

 - Auxiliary loss

+  - Sum the expert chosing probability for each token together, which represents how likely an expert will be chosen - importance score

+  - Calculate the coefficient variation of the expert importance score

   	- Should be high if expert importance variance is high.
   	- Aux Loss = scaling factor * coefficient variance

+  - A seperate loss to add in training

 - However, assigin equal importance to experts does not mean uniform token routing.